zhousongh/HiPM/README.md

 For the dataset we used,  we have uploaded them to [data](https://github.com/zhousongh/HiPM/tree/main/data/datasets).

-## Training and Evaluation
+## QuickStart

 To train a model from scratch, run:

 ```
-python main.py --dataset <datasetname> --device cuda:0 --epoch 60 --mode tune --n_trials 20
+python main.py --dataset <datasetname> --device cuda:0 --epoch 200 --mode tune --n_trials 20
 ```

-## The Prediction Results
+## Prediction Results

-### The classification datasets.
+### Classification

 | Model | Clintox         | SIDER           | Tox21           | ToxCast         |
 | ----- | --------------- | --------------- | --------------- | --------------- |
 | HiPM  | $0.928\pm0.014$ | $0.672\pm0.010$ | $0.843\pm0.007$ | $0.786\pm0.004$ |

-### The regression datasets
+### Regression

 | Model | QM8               | QM9             |
 | ----- | ----------------- | --------------- |
 | HiPM  | $0.0117\pm0.0001$ | $5.238\pm0.199$ |

 We randomly selected three seeds for each experiment with random scaffold splitting, then reported the mean and standard deviation of AUC or MAE values.
-For methodology, please refer to our paper for more details.

 ## Citation
 If you find this work useful, please kindly consider citing our paper.